 FA 2008, Sch 36 allows a compliance check to be made before a return has been submitted.
 A risk must be identified before an Officer carries out a pre-return check, unless the taxpayer has invited the Officer to make the check.

-HMRC conducts pre-return checks in high risk cases, eg where fraud is suspected or where the person is suspected of working as a ‘ghost’ trader and declaring no income.
+HMRC conducts pre-return checks in high-risk cases, eg where fraud is suspected or where the person is suspected of working as a ‘ghost’ trader and declaring no income.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 IntroductionSubsistence is the amount incurred as a consequence of business travel.
 Typically it relates to accommodation and meal costs incurred.
 These amounts are allowed because they are associated with the necessary travel.
 See the Travel expenses guidance note for more information of when

 IntroductionUK tax must be withheld on UK payments including:•interest•royalties•rental incomeWithholding tax may be reduced under double tax treaties (DTT) or European directives, both of which may be subject to making a formal claim.This guidance note outlines the rules for UK withholding tax, and

 The basic rule is that all benefits provided to an employee by reason of their employment are taxable unless there is a specific exemption or other rule that means they are not chargeable to tax.ExemptionsThe main exemptions for employee benefits are in ITEPA 2003, ss 227–326B (Pt 4).Below is an